Why Choose Hawai‘i?

 Financial support

 Essentially all students are supported by either a teaching or research assistantship.
-The annual salary is approximately $32,000 and also includes a full tuition waiver.
-Since funding for most research assistantships comes from Federal grants with a ~3 year lifetime, it is impossible to give you a formal guarantee of an assistantship for the whole of your PhD career, but our record of financially supporting our students in the program has been excellent over the past 30 years.
+The annual salary is approximately $33,000 and also includes a full tuition waiver.
+Since funding for most research assistantships comes from federal grants with a ~3 year lifetime, it is impossible to give you a formal guarantee of an assistantship for the whole of your PhD career, but our record of financially supporting our students in the program has been excellent over the past 30 years.
 No student has ever dropped out of our program because of lack of financial support.

 Alumni and success rate